Dr Andreas Kornelakis

 Andreas Kornelakis is a Visiting Senior Research Fellow at the University of Sussex's Future of Work Research Hub and a Senior Lecturer in International Management at King's College London.
-He holds a PhD in European Political Economy (LSE) and an MSc in International Employment Relations & HR Management with Distinction (LSE).
-He has been involved in large multi-partner European projects on the Dynamics of National Employment Models (DYNAMO) and on Reconciling Work and Welfare in Europe (RECWOWE) and on the Dynamics of National Employment Models (DYNAMO).
-He has gained scholarships and grants from Propondis Foundation, Bodossaki Foundation, the EU, and the National Bank of Greece.
+He holds a PhD in European Political Economy (London School of Economics) and an MSc in International Employment Relations & Human Resource Management with Distinction (London School of Economics).
+He has been involved in large multi-partner European projects on the Dynamics of National Employment Models (DYNAMO) and on Reconciling Work and Welfare in Europe (RECWOWE).
+Andreas has been a Visiting Researcher at the European University Institute (Florence) and a Visiting Fellow at the Whitaker Institute of Innovation & Social Change in the National University of Ireland (Galway).

 His research has been published in highly regarded academic journals such as: British Journal of Industrial Relations; Work, Employment & Society; Business History; European Journal of Industrial Relations; Economic and Industrial Democracy, etc. He has also obtained several prizes and awards including the Mike Rose Prize for Best Paper at the 2010 Work, Employment & Society Conference.
 He has refereed for a wide range of journals and publishers including: Organization Studies, The International Journal of HRM, Sociological Research Online, Journal of Common Market Studies, etc.

 Andreas has gained research funding from various sources including: Propondis Foundation, the European Union, Bodossaki Foundation, and the National Bank of Greece.
 Memberships of learned societies include: the Society for the Advancement of Socio-Economics (SASE), the European Group for Organizational Studies (EGOS), the British Universities Industrial Relations Association (BUIRA), and the British Sociological Association (BSA).